-A refrigerator will run 24/7 for the next few years.
-Needless to say, it will have a big impact on your electricity bill.
+There is an almost 100% chance that the next refrigerator you will buy will run 24/7 until you choose to replace it.
+Needless to say, it will have a big impact on your electricity bill for the years to come.
 If you are particularly sensitive to the monthly operating cost of your fridge, it is important that you know the estimated power consumption of a refrigerator model before you buy it.

 Using data that I’ve collated and analyzed, the average power consumption of refrigerators is 1.13 kWh per day.
 This means that if the power rate is at ₱9.744/kWh, then you should estimate that your refrigerator will contribute at least ₱330 per month to your electricity bill.

-Keep in mind though that some refrigerator models are more expensive to operate than others, and some are way cheaper depending on their make and type.
+Keep in mind that some refrigerator models are more expensive to operate than others, and some are way more affordable depending on their make and type.

 How to know the power consumption of a refrigerator

 If you look at the fridge’s energy guide label, you’ll see its power consumption indicated in both watts (W) and kilowatts per 24 hours (kWh/24h).
 To get a more accurate estimation of the power consumption of your refrigerator, you should use its kWh/24h value.
 Here’s why:

 To get the kWh/24h figure, we only need to divide the wattage by 1,000 then multiply by 24 hours.
 So if the wattage of the refrigerator from the above image is rated at 71 W, its energy consumption should be at 1.704 kWh/24h.
 So why then is it only indicated at 0.61 kWh/24h in its energy guide label?

 As you may know, the compressor of a refrigerator periodically turns on and off to maintain the set temperature inside the fridge.
 So while the rated power input of the refrigerator is at 71 W, it is not using that all the time.